QGEP/docs/en/admin-guide/interlis-io/index.rst

 The right part of this dialog shows a form specific to the type of element selected in the list, allowing to adapt the import.
 For instance, it allows to attach "examinations" to their pipes.

 Once you're happy with the import options, confirm the dialog to persist the changes to your database.

+Wait until you see the confirmation for a valid import.

 Usage (command line)